 Biography of Cynthia BuhainBaello

+Writing poetry is passion, like breathing.
+If my writing touches but one life and gives it hope, then I have done my purpose in writing.
 I like poems that rhyme, have rhythm, and meaning, or poems that tell a story.
-At present, I am into the study of Asian forms of poetry such as the Naani (Indian Telugu form) , and the Japanese poetry forms Haiku, Tanka, Waka, and Choka.
-Other forms such as Cinquain and the Triolet I find harder to write.
+At present, I am into the study of Asian forms of poetry such as the Naani (Indian Telugu form) and the Japanese poetry forms Haiku and Tanka.
+I like writing the Ninette, Pleiades, Octelle, Kyrielle, and Cinquian, Couplet, and the Septolet.

 I've loved reading poetry since I was a child and some kids thought I was weird but I enjoyed it.
 I tried to write poems as early as age 8, some were published by the nuns in our school paper.
 One thing I found out, I was happy writing poetry - that's the most important thing, I think.